 |Systemic lupus erythematosus||Skin, heart, joints, lungs, kidney, brain|

 A rare autoimmune disease, Goodpasture’s syndrome, involves both the lungs and the kidneys.
-This disease is essentially characterized by the destruction of the type IV collagen found in the basement membrane of the renal glomeruli and pulmonary alveoli which rapidly causes inflammation to these structures.
+This disease is characterized by the destruction of the type IV collagen found in the basement membrane of the renal glomeruli and pulmonary alveoli, which rapidly causes inflammation to occur in these structures (see image).
 It manifests as rapidly progressive glomerulonephritis and necrotizing hemorrhagic interstitial pneumonitis.
-Unlike most autoimmune diseases, it occurs among the younger population (teens or 20s) and is more common in men.
-It is known as AntiGBM disease.
+Unlike most autoimmune diseases, Goodpasture’s syndrome is more common among younger individuals (adolescents or those in their 20s) and is more common in men.
+It is also known as anti-glomerular basement membrane disease.

-In Goodpasture’s syndrome, autoantibodies that target the basement membrane of glomeruli cause damages in the glomeruli.
-These antibodies specifically have a high preponderance to the noncollagenous domain of the α3 chain of the type IV collagen.
-It is known as Goodpasture’s antigen.
-This particular collagen is required for the maintenance of the structure of the glomeruli.
+Autoantibodies that target the basement membrane of glomeruli damage the glomeruli.
+These antibodies have a high preponderance in the non-collagenous domain of the α3 chain of the type IV collagen, known as Goodpasture’s antigen.
+This collagen is required for the maintenance of the glomerular structure.

-The antibodies that have destroyed the glomeruli can cross-react with the basement membranes of other organs in the body.
-This is where pneumonitis in Goodpasture’s come into the picture.
-Since the structure of the alveoli is destroyed by the same antibodies, inflammatory processes ensue in this area.
+The antibodies that destroy the glomeruli can cross-react with the basement membranes of other organs in the body.
+When this happens, pneumonitis occurs.
+Since the structure of the alveoli is destroyed by these same antibodies, inflammatory processes ensue.

-The genetic component of this disease is associated with some polymorphisms, in particular, HLA subtypes.
-It is also speculated that this disease has to be manifested after exposure to physiologic stress such as viral infections, hydrocarbon solvent inhalation, and smoking.
-This is to make the antigens that trigger the basement membrane–damaging antibodies more available to the antibodies.
+The genetic component of this disease is associated with some polymorphisms, particularly HLA subtypes.
+It is also believed that Goodpasture’s manifests after exposure to physiologic stress such as viral infections, hydrocarbon solvent inhalation, and smoking.
+This occurs because the antigens that trigger the basement membrane–damaging antibodies become more available to the antibodies.

-Goodpasture’s syndrome can be exhibited through pulmonary and renal signs and symptoms.
-During the disease’s process, patients suffering from the disease could show the following manifestations:
+Goodpasture’s syndrome can be exhibited through both pulmonary and renal signs and symptoms.
+During the disease’s process, patients may exhibit the following manifestations:

 - Foam formation in the urine

 The approach to the treatment of autoimmune diseases is very diverse.
-Since problems in the immunity take on a lot of forms and can affect various parts of the body, drugs and other treatment modalities have been developed in order to come up with a selection of highly specific treatment choices that can be customized per patient.
+Since immunological issues vary widely and can affect various parts of the body, drugs and other treatment modalities have been developed in order to come up with a selection of highly specific treatment choices that can be customized for the needs of each patient.

-These treatment modalities have also greatly improved the prognosis of the once fatal diseases.
-An example of which is plasmapheresis in Goodpasture’s syndrome.
+These treatment modalities have also greatly improved the prognosis of these once-fatal diseases.
+For example, plasmapheresis is often used to treat Goodpasture’s syndrome.
 This technology involves the removal of circulating antibodies and other mediators in the plasma, thereby keeping the exaggerated immune component of the blood from destroying both the lungs and the kidneys.
-Immunosuppressive medications that are given in conjunction with plasmapheresis could also greatly halt the development of complications caused by Goodpasture’s syndrome.
-This combination can also be used in other autoimmune disorders.
+Immunosuppressive medications that are given in conjunction with plasmapheresis can also greatly halt the development of complications caused by Goodpasture’s syndrome.
+This combination can also be used to treat other autoimmune disorders.

-Deciding which treatment modality among the hundreds of ways to tackle autoimmunity to include in the treatment regimen would mean that a deeper understanding of the disease progression of the autoimmune disorder should be observed.
-This is to ensure a safe and efficient curative and rehabilitative period.
+Deciding which treatment modality to use among the hundreds that are available necessitates a deeper understanding of the particular autoimmune disorder’s disease progression.
+This will ensure a safe and efficient curative and rehabilitative period.

-Other forms of therapeutic approach to autoimmune diseases are listed below:
+Other therapeutic approaches to autoimmune diseases include the following:

-- Replacement of missing component such as thyroxine (Hashimoto’s disease), insulin (type 1 diabetes mellitus), and vitamin B12 (pernicious anemia)
+- Replacement of a missing component, such as thyroxine (Hashimoto’s disease), insulin (type 1 diabetes mellitus), and vitamin B12 (pernicious anemia)